emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 Hard work has paid off.
 You gain an additional Fighting Move.

 #### Unbreakable Mental Bastion
 Nothing can break you mental fortitude.
-When you critically fail a Basic Intelligence or Wisdom Defense Roll, it becomes a failure instead.
-When you roll a failure on a Basic Intelligence or Basic Wisdom Defense Roll, you get a Success instead.
+When you critically fail a Intelligence or Wisdom Defense Roll, it becomes a failure instead.
+When you roll a failure on a Intelligence or Wisdom Defense Roll, you take half damage.

 ### 18th